 If you’re anything like me, you don’t trust a company based solely on their advertising.
-You like to know that they understand their industry, that they care about their customers, and they relate to your own ideals.
+You like to know that they understand their industry, that they care about their customers, and they relate to your own values.

-The biggest differentiator for thought leaders is that they are often seen as a trusted resource for information.
+The biggest differentiator for thought leaders is they are often seen as a trusted resource for information.
 People know that they’re qualified, that they have interesting ideas, and they are more apt to do business with them based on the content they share.